 - If SELECT DISTINCT is specified or if the SELECT statement contains a GROUP BY clause, the ORDER BY columns must be in the SELECT list. - An ORDER BY clause prevents a SELECT statement from being an updatable cursor.
-For more information, see Requirements for updatable cursors and updatable ResultSets.
-For example, if an INTEGER column contains integers, NULL is considered greater than 1 for purposes of sorting.
-In other words, NULL values are sorted high.
+For more information, see Requirements for updatable cursors and updatable ResultSets. - If the null ordering is not specified then the handling of the null values is: - NULLS LAST if the sort is ASC - NULLS FIRST if the sort is DESC - If neither ascending nor descending order is specified, and the null ordering is also not specified, then both defaults are used and thus the order will be ascending with NULLS LAST.